 Having embraced the truth, we need to ask ourselves, how do we preserve our language?
 How do we save it from becoming extinct?
 Do we want the same fate for Hindi as we saw for Sanskrit?
 Although we all speak so fluently in English, thankfully, we still pray & sing our hymns in our regional languages.
 Undoubtedly, English has helped our nation progress phenomenally in the scientific & technology space.
 But with this development, Hindi is losing its sheen & might just become a rural language spoken by few.

 But how?
+How to conserve Hindi from becoming an endangered language for your child at home?
 This was the question I asked myself.
 My child was not going to read boring books or newspapers in Hindi.
 They have enough to read at school.
 We needed something more.
 That’s when I googled for something interesting online.
 For the next-gen savvy kid who is glued to the digital world, “Digital” was the solution.
 I stumbled upon a website which focuses on bilingual linguistic content for children to strengthen their language skills.
 The highlight was that over 75% of their articles or content is supported by an audio or a video.